 Emotional health (or relationship readiness) is the metric of dating success.
 This was a brutal lesson I had to learn (more than once, I might add).
 There is little more deflating than meeting a wonderful match and spending a month or more on the relationship only to find out the individual was not emotionally ready for a serious relationship.

 Pay attention to subtle emotional signs to avoid this issue.
-Ask specific and intentional questions that draw an individual’s emotional well-being to the surface.
+Ask specific questions and make sure to state your intentions that will draw an individual’s emotional well-being to the surface.
 I called this “Heart Checks.”
 I began to realize that no matter how wonderful a person seemed at the onset, if their emotional or heart health was greatly lacking, things would inevitably come to a halt.

-Are your dates being truly vulnerable with you?
+Vulnerability in a relationship is a crucial aspect of building a strong connection with your partner.
 There is a balance here, as someone may need time to get to know you before they open-up.
 But if they avoid any and all questions of vulnerability, that should be a red flag.
 When you sense a level of comfort has been reached with an individual, ask intentional and personal questions.
 You don’t want to come across as an interrogator, but if you want to find love online, it is important to see if their heart is ready for a relationship.
 Are they trustworthy?
 Are they hiding anything that may need to be disclosed?
 Are they comfortable discussing personal issues or sensitive subjects?

 Other areas to probe would be family relationships and interactions.
 If you are meeting in person, pay attention to body language, eye contact and the tone of the atmosphere.
 If things start to feel awkward or “off,” this could be an important indicator to you.
 If you are talking on the phone, pay attention to tone of voice and avoidance of direct answers.
 If you are asking direct questions, and are not receiving clear answers, this could be a red flag.